-In gauging the level of human rights awareness in Nigeria, poll results revealed that most Nigerians (77 percent) are conscious of their rights as humans and as citizens of the country.
-This indicates that irrespective of ethnicity, religion or status in the society, an average Nigerian is aware of his or her rights as a human and citizen of Nigeria.
-On the other hand, 23 percent of the respondents showed total ignorance, claiming not to be aware that they had any form of rights.
+In gauging the level of civil rights awareness in Nigeria, poll results revealed that most Nigerians (77 percent) were conscious of their rights as humans and as citizens of the country.
+This indicated that irrespective of ethnicity, religion or status in the society, an average Nigerian is aware of his or her rights as a citizen.
+On the other hand, 23 percent of the respondents disclosed that they were not aware of their rights at all.

-Of the 77 percent who are aware of their human rights, right to freedom of movement was the most cited (57 percent) by Nigerian citizens as the human right which they enjoyed.
-Other mentions include ‘right to life’ (39 percent) and the North-East geo-political zone (63 percent) had the highest percentage of respondents in this category.
-This is indicative of the role that both the government and other international non-governmental agencies have been playing in giving orientation and protection to citizens and the Internally Displaced Persons (IDPs) in the region.
-Furthermore, the right to peaceful assembly (26 percent), right to freedom of expression and the press (22 percent), right to personal liberty (21 percent), right to vote and be voted for (21 percent), and right to private and family life (12 percent) were also mentioned amongst others.
+Out of the 77 percent who were aware of their human rights, right to freedom of movement is the right most enjoyed by most Nigerians as (57 percent) of respondents mentioned it.
+Others mentioned include ‘right to life’ (39 percent) and the North-East geo-political zone (63 percent) had the highest percentage of respondents in this category.
+This is indicative of the role that both the government and other international non-governmental agencies have been playing in giving orientation and protection to the Internally Displaced Persons (IDPs), as part of their rights as human beings.
+Other rights mentioned are right to peaceful assembly (26 percent), right to freedom of expression and the press (22 percent), right to personal liberty (21 percent), right to vote and be voted for (21 percent), right to private and family life (12 percent), amongst others.

-Result also revealed an even split of 50 percent on each side when respondents were queried to find out if their rights or that of anyone they know have ever been infringed upon.
-More male (60 percent) than female (40 percent) respondents answered yes and the South-South region presented with the highest affirmative in this category.
+Results also revealed an even split of 50 percent on each side when respondents were queried if their rights or that of anyone they know had ever been infringed upon.
+More males (60 percent) than females (40 percent) answered yes and the South-South region presented with the highest affirmative in this category.

-An evaluation of the various rights of the citizens that have been violated revealed that the largest proportion (22 percent) claimed that their ‘right to dignity of human person’ had been trampled upon, while 21 percent asserted that their ‘right to freedom of movement’ had been violated in one way or another.
-In the same vein, ‘right to fair hearing’ was reported to have been infringed upon by 12 percent of the respondents, whereas 11 percent claimed that their ‘right to compensation for property compulsorily acquired’ was violated, among others.
+An evaluation of the various rights of citizens that had been violated revealed that the largest proportion (22 percent) claimed that their ‘right to dignity of human person’ had been trampled upon while 21 percent asserted that their ‘right to freedom of movement’ had been violated in one way or another.
+In the same vein, ‘right to fair hearing’ was reported to have been infringed upon by 12 percent of the respondents, whereas 11 percent stated that their ‘right to compensation for property compulsorily acquired’ was violated, among others.

-Subsequently, 30 percent of the respondents who indicated that their rights had been previously violated further revealed that ‘the police’ is mainly responsible for violating these rights and residents from the South-East zone accounted for the largest proportion of respondents in this category.
+Subsequently, 30 percent of the respondents who indicated that their rights had been previously violated further revealed that ‘the police’ are mainly responsible for violating their rights and residents from the South-East zone accounted for the largest proportion of respondents in this category.
 This could be attributed to the reported Police brutality during one of the protests by members of the Independent People of Biafra (IPOB).
-In addition, respondents between 18 – 35 years have the highest number of Nigerians who asserted to this.
-17 percent of the respondents stated that their rights have also been violated by government officials and the North-East geo-political zone had the highest (30 percent) representation.
+In addition, respondents between 18 – 35 years had the highest number of Nigerians who asserted to this.
+17 percent of the respondents stated that their rights had also been violated by government officials and the North-East geo-political zone had the highest (30 percent) representation.
 This could also be ascribed to the alleged socio-economic neglect and poor living conditions caused by the insurgency in those states.
-Other mentions include security officials (12 percent) and employers (10 percent), among others.
+Others mentioned include security officials (12 percent) and employers (10 percent), among others.

-The poll sought to ascertain if these incidents were reported and results revealed that a staggering 76 percent of the respondents stated that they did not report the incident at all and this cuts across gender, geo-political zones and age-groups.
-Implying that despite setting up various bodies to check the violations of the human rights laws in Nigeria, either by the government or NGOs’, the situation has not really improved, as a majority still fail to report cases of violation of their rights.
-In addition, 5 percent of the respondents claimed that they took to their family members to seek redress and another 5 percent reported to the Police.
+The poll ascertained if these incidents were reported and results revealed that a staggering 76 percent of the respondents stated that they did not report the incident at all and this cuts across gender, geo-political zones and age-groups.
+Implying that despite setting up various bodies to check the violations of the human rights laws in Nigeria, either by the government or NGOs’, the situation had not really improved, as a majority still failed to report cases of violation of their rights.
+In addition, 5 percent of the respondents said that they took their family members to seek redress and another 5 percent reported to the Police.

-In conclusion, the poll results have shown that most (76 percent) victims of human rights violation do not report incidents of human rights violation, as in many cases, it involves perpetration by persons in the bodies which they are supposed to report the cases to.
-The report also revealed that almost 8 in 10 (77 percent) Nigerian mentioned that they are aware of their rights as citizens, freedom of movement (57 percent) and right to life (39 percent) are the top human rights mentioned by Nigerians.
+In conclusion, the poll results have showed that majority of Nigerians (76 percent) do not report incidents of human rights violation as they believed that these acts of violations were perpetrated by employees of organizations set up for seeking redress or gaining protection for these violations.
+The report also revealed that almost 8 in 10 (77 percent) mentioned that they are aware of their rights as citizens, freedom of movement (57 percent) and right to life (39 percent) are the top human rights mentioned by Nigerians.

-Finally, there is a need for the sensitization of the citizenry on the fundamental human rights through seminars, academic work and books that portray such rights.
-Sensitization campaigns involving religious and traditional rulers, should at intervals be carried out to educate or enlighten their subjects on the existence of their rights and how to seek redress when such rights are violated.
-There should be a constant retraining and reorientation of the country’s law enforcement officers, across all cadres, on what constitutes human rights as part of efforts to protect the masses.
+Finally, there is a need for the sensitization of children on the fundamental human rights through seminars, schoolwork and books that portray such rights.
+Sensitization campaigns, preferably by religious and traditional rulers, should at intervals be carried out to educate or enlighten their subjects on the existence of their rights and how to seek redress when such rights are violated.
+There should be a constant retraining and reorientation of the country’s law enforcement officers, across all cadres, on what constitutes human rights violations as part of the efforts to protect the masses.
 Lastly, violators should be diligently prosecuted to serve as a deterrent to others and this could be achieved rapidly by putting modalities in place for the proper enforcement of the laws that ensure that Human Rights are protected and promoted e.g. National Human Rights Act, 2010.